MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-loop-components.md

 2. Under Admin centers, select **SharePoint**.
 3. Select **Policies** > **Sharing**, and under **File and folder links**, view your organization's default file permissions.

-To check if the Fluid Framework is enabled, run `Get-SPOTenant` without any arguments.
-Verify the value of IsFluidEnabled is true.
+To check if Loop components are enabled, run `Get-SPOTenant` without any arguments.
+Verify the value of IsLoopEnabled is true.

-To enable the Fluid Framework, run `Set-SPOTenant -IsFluidEnabled $true`.
+To enable Loop components, run `Set-SPOTenant -IsLoopEnabled $true`.
 The change will take a short time to apply across your organization.

 The feature will be available on Teams Windows Desktop, Mac, iOS, Android, and web.
 When enabled, users will see a new option for inserting Loop components in the message compose experience for these clients.

-To disable Fluid Framework, run `Set-SPOTenant -IsFluidEnabled $false`.
+To disable Loop components, run `Set-SPOTenant -IsLoopEnabled $false`.
 The change will take a short time to apply across your organization.

 ## eDiscovery